 Another flight carrying Chinese citizens evacuated from Ukraine arrives safely

-At 10:24am on Tuesday, a temporary flight carrying Chinese citizens evacuated from Ukraine arrived in Hangzhou, east China's Zhejiang Province.
+At 6:45am on Saturday, a temporary flight carrying Chinese citizens evacuated from Ukraine arrived in Changsha, capital of central China's Hunan Province.

-At 10:24am on Tuesday, a temporary flight carrying Chinese citizens evacuated from Ukraine arrived in Hangzhou, east China's Zhejiang Province.
+At 6:45am on Saturday, a temporary flight carrying Chinese citizens evacuated from Ukraine arrived in Changsha, capital of central China's Hunan Province.

-This is the 14th temporary flight that has taken Chinese nationals back from Ukraine safely.
+Prior to this, 16 temporary flights taking Chinese nationals back from Ukraine have returned to China safely.

 Source: Xinhua Editor: Wang Qingchu